twisteraudio/Scripts/README.md

 # Scripts
 Collection of scripts

-Welcome to my little space of dumb scripts
+Welcome to my little space of scripts
 We know you have choices when it comes to dumb scripting repos but we are glad you chose my repo of dumb scripts

 # [DISCLAIMER]